How to create a wonderful Kids Vegetable Garden

-This week, we will learn how to create a wonderful kids vegetable garden.
+This week, we'll learn how to create a wonderful kids vegetable garden.
 Don't worry, green fingers are not required!
 The task sounds more daunting than it really is, and remember: we are looking more for a fun educational project that creates lots of learning and bonding moments, than that we are trying to become our own fruit and veg supplier.

 Since I'm a total beginner myself, and because I can fully understand you might want a bit more guidance, this post is a bit more elaborate than previous ones and contains lots of links to tutorials and instructions from more experienced gardeners (thank you Pinterest).